ghodekarsuraj25/Code_Witzz-Web_Development/Functional Website/README.md

 │
 ├── index.html          # Main HTML file
 ├── style.css           # CSS file for styling
-├── script.js           # JavaScript for basic interactivity (if present)
-└── assets/             # Images, icons or other assets
+└── logos/             # Images, icons or other assets
 ```

 ## 🚀 How to Run Locally